pandas-dev/pandas/web/pandas/pdeps/0014-string-dtype.md

 where the `"pyarrow_numpy"` storage was used to disambiguate from the existing `"pyarrow"` option using `pd.NA`.
 However, `"pyarrow_numpy"` is a rather confusing option and doesn't generalize well.
-Therefore, this PDEP proposes a new naming scheme as outlined below, and `"pyarrow_numpy"` will be deprecated and removed before pandas 3.0.
+Therefore, this PDEP proposes a new naming scheme as outlined below, and `"pyarrow_numpy"` will be deprecated as an alias in pandas 2.3 and removed in pandas 3.0.

 The `storage` keyword of `StringDtype` is kept to disambiguate the underlying storage of the string data (using pyarrow or python objects), but an additional